lprhodes/homebridge-broadlink-rm/README.md

 ## Air Conditioner Notes

 There looks to be a glitch in the Apple Home app in that nothing happens when setting the mode to Off when you've turned the thermostat on by setting a specific temperature.
 Siri and other HomeKit apps don't have the same glitch.
 As a work-around you can just select a different mode and then press Off.
 This only happens the first time after launching homebridge.

+Adding "autoHeatTemperature" and "autoCoolTemperature" can help automatically maintain a temperature.
+When the temperature falls below and hits above the "autoHeatTemperature" and "autoCoolTemperature" temperatures the accessory will automatically set the temperature to whatever the "defaultHeatTemperature" and "defaultCoolTemperature" is.
+The accessory will then keep checking (every "autoMinimumDuration" seconds) and if the temperature changes to be between the "autoHeatTemperature" and "autoCoolTemperature" temperatures then it will turn itself off.
+Something to note however is that if you decide to set a new temperature when the accessory has automatically turned itself on then it will still attempt to turn itself back off.
+To stop this automatic turn-off you can turn off the accessory manually and then turn it back on manually.
+Bare in mind that while the Home app may say 22C, the temperature may actually be 22.4C and if the Home app says 23C then it may actually be 22.5C.

 ## Multiple Broadlink RM Devices